Residential Pod Program

-All students who are participating in the Residential Pod Program will be required to sign a Pod Agreement Form.
+All students who are participating in the Residential Pod Program will be required to sign a Pod Agreement.
 Please see FAQ information below for further details.

 Pod Start Date

-If you have any questions specific to the Residential Pod Program, please contact your Area Director (AD) via email.
+If you have any questions specific to the Residential Pod Program, please contact your AD via email.
 A list of House Team staff, including the AD, is available on the Guide to Residences website.
 If you have general housing questions for HRS, please email firstname.lastname@example.org.

 A pod is a committed group of residents who are able to socialize in certain settings that do not require 6 feet (2 meters) physical distancing, or the use of face coverings.
 Settings may include students' private rooms, dining, and designated reserved common spaces within the residence hall.
 Pods may range in size between 2 to 6 residents, and all members must reside in the same residence hall.